 The medical industry is unique in the aspect that almost all services are customised for each patient.
 However, this means that treatments can be very expensive and are often limited to what each doctor or hospital has available.
 3D printing means that pieces can be created quickly, affordably, and are unique to the needs of every patient.

 We at 3Dit Medical provides an innovative 3D printing medical solutions through a customized products satisfying the patients needs by using and developing bio-compatible materials under supervision of medical industry experts.
-Our first product launched in the market one year ago is the Scoliosis Brace.
+Our first product launched in the market two years ago is the Scoliosis Brace.
 This brace used to not just holding the spine from degradation, but it used to correct the spine for the patients who suffered from the scoliosis.
 Now, 3Dit is the first company in the MENA region that provides this service for the patients.

 Pre-surgical Planning model